 Hera is subject to interest rate risk arising from its financial indebtedness, which may affect the cost of financing and/or the fair value of financial liabilities and therefore could adversely affect the business, revenues, results of operations and financial condition of Hera and its Group and, in turn, the market value of the Notes and/or the Issuer's ability to fulfil its obligations under the Notes.
 The interest rate risk varies depending on whether such indebtedness is at a fixed or floating rate.
-As at 31 December 2020, 10.4% of the Hera Group's borrowings were at a floating rate, already considering the results of hedging activities implemented by the Issuer.
+As at 31 December 2022, 22% of the Hera Group's borrowings were at a floating rate, already considering the results of hedging activities implemented by the Issuer.
+Compared to the previous year, the borrowings with a floating rate recorded an increase, due to an extraordinary situation caused by the Russia-Ukraine conflict.
+In fact, the increase of commodity prices has led the Hera Group to sign more floating rate borrowing agreements to actively manage liquidity risk and to support working capital needs.
+A 1% increase in the benchmark interest rate with respect to the business plan scenario, based on the assumption of a coupon rate shift and an unchanged debt structure, would increase financial expenses by an average of approximately 10 million Euro per year.